jundalisay/superblist/content/en/research/descartes/optics/part-01.md

 So that there is an infinity of such rays which come from all the points of the luminous bodies towards all the points of those which they illuminate, just as you can imagine an infinity of straight lines, along which the actions which come from all the points of the surface of wine CDE tend towards A; and an infinity of others, according to which the actions which come from these same points also tend towards B without one preventing the other.

-These rays are always straight when they only pass through a transparent body which is everywhere equal to itself.
+These rays must be imagined as always being straight when they pass through a single transparent body that is uniform throughout.

-But when they encounter some other bodies, they are deflected by them.
-Or they are deadened in the same way as a ball thrown through the air by those that it encounters.
+However, when they encounter other bodies, they are deflected or weakened by them.
+This is similar to how a ball thrown into the air is affected by the objects it encounters.
+Those encountered bodies can be either soft, hard, or liquid.

-The action or inclination of light to move follows the same laws as movement.

-A bullet passing through the air passes through bodies that are either soft, or hard, or liquid.

-If they are soft, they stop and completely deaden its movement.
+- If they are soft, they completely stop and absorb its motion.

-Examples are canvas, sand, or mud.

-If they are hard, they send it back to another side in different ways without arresting it.
-Either their surface is all equal and united, or rough and unequal.
+- If they are hard, they reflect it in various ways without stopping it.

 Again being equal, it is either flat or curved: and being unequal, or its inequality consists only in that it is composed of several parts variously curved, each of which is in itself sufficiently united; or else it consists, besides that, in having several different angles or points, or parts harder than the other, or which move, and this with varieties which can be imagined in a thousand kinds.